Peppermint Meltaways

 Soft and butter-y Peppermint Meltaways are a delicious holiday cookie topped with a peppermint glaze and crushed candy canes!

-Do you love peppermint cookies?
-Be sure to try my Peppermint Sugar Cookies and Double Peppermint Crunch Cookies also.
-These Christmas peppermint meltaways cookies are like cotton candy melting in your mouth!
-I know you’ll love them.
+Be sure to try my Peppermint Sugar Cookies and Double Peppermint Crunch Cookies if you love our Peppermint Meltaways.

 Soft peppermint meltaways on plate